×

 The most prevalent form of this neuromuscular condition is autoimmune MG.
 Autoimmune MG may be:

 Ocular: Weakness in the muscles that control the eyes and eyelids.
 You might have trouble keeping your eyes open, or your eyelids might droop.
 Many people have double vision.
-MG frequently manifests firstly as eye weakness.
-Within two years of the first symptom onset, over half of those with ocular MG progress to the generalised variety.
+MG frequently manifests first as eye weakness.
+Within two years of the first symptom onset, over half of those with ocular MG progress to the generalized variety.

 Generalised: The eye, as well as other body regions like the face, neck, arms, legs, and throat, are affected by muscle weakness.
 Speaking, swallowing, lifting your arms above your head, standing up from a sitting position, and climbing stairs may all be difficult for you.

-Rarely pregnancy causes MG symptoms to appear for the first time.
+Rarely does pregnancy cause MG symptoms to appear for the first time.
 If you already have MG, your symptoms could worsen during pregnancy or after giving birth.
 On the other hand, some people’s MG symptoms get better when pregnant.

 Certain MG medications are not safe to use while nursing or when pregnant.
 Your doctor can help you navigate this phase and ensure a safe pregnancy.